OCA/pms/hotel_channel_connector_wubook/tests/README.rst

 :Result: The Availability is created in WuBook.

-:Status: Unknown.
+:Status: Test Failed.

+:Reason: The availability is not updated in WuBook.

 Test TC006
 ----------

-:Summary: Bind the **default Restriction Plan** in Odoo to the Hotel Channel Connector Backend using ``ID on Channel=0`` will start its **parity** with the default Restriction Plan **in WuBook**.
+:Summary: Bind the **Restriction Plan** in Odoo to the Hotel Channel Connector Backend using ``ID on Channel=0`` will start its **parity** with the default Restriction Plan **in WuBook**.

 :Requirement: TC001

-:Procedure: Add the Hotel Channel Connector Backend to the Restriction Plan using ``ID on Channel=0``.
+:Procedure: Add the Hotel Channel Connector Backend to the Restriction Plan using **``ID on Channel=0``**.

 :Result:
  - The Odoo Restriction Plan will be in parity with the